 If a child has been a victim of physical abuse, sexual abuse, or family violence, and is in fear of being harmed again or likely to be harmed again, a protective order may be another available legal option.
 A protective order may provide better protection than a TRO because it is criminally enforceable.

-But not all child abuse or child neglect situations meet all the requirements where a court can grant a protective order.
+But not all child abuse or child neglect situations meet every requirement needed for a court to grant a protective order.
 If you have questions about whether a protective order is more appropriate to protect a child, please consult an attorney.
-See Domestic Violence: Free Legal Assistance for Victims and Survivors.
-The Family Helpline TRO kit is useful in an emergency situation when you need a court order to protect a child quickly, but the child does not qualify for a protective order.
+You can find legal aid organizations in your area by searching through Domestic Violence: Free Legal Assistance for Victims and Survivors.
+The Family Helpline TRO guide is useful in an emergency situation when you need a court order to protect a child quickly, but the child does not qualify for a protective order.

-Read I need a protective order to learn about protective orders.
+Read I need a protective order to learn more about protective orders.